Educator eNews

 BOOK TOUR

-Bring the Jewish Museum to your school with hands-on, educator-led thematic lessons.
+Can’t visit the Jewish Museum?
+Bring the Museum to your school with hands-on, educator-led thematic lessons.
+Our thoughtful In-School programs ranging from immigration to archaeology to bookmaking can be customized to each teacher's needs.
 A Jewish Museum educator will travel to your school and work with individual classes using artifact replicas, touchable objects, and visual images to engage students through discussion, observation, and interactive activities.
-A minimum of two lessons must be scheduled for every Art on the Road visit to your school.
-Each lesson lasts for one period and must be for an individual classroom.

 Cost: $140/lesson; Free for self-contained special education classes.